ando818/lemmy-ui-svelte/README.md

+This is a rewrite of the Lemmy UI in SvelteKit to address the number of existing issues.
+Contains the capacitor framework allowing a single codebase to triple as a Android and iOS native apps.
 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: